jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 > The **major technologies** we'll explore over the course of the series include: HTML, CSS, Sass, TailwindCSS, JavaScript, React, Vue, Node.js, Express.js, PostgreSQL, MongoDB, Firebase, AWS, and much more.

-This guide assumes you have some basic understanding of HTML, CSS, JavaScript and the command line interface (CLI, aka _terminal_ or _console_).
+This guide assumes you have some basic understanding of HTML, CSS, JavaScript and the command line interface (CLI).
 If you don't, there are countless free resources available for free on the web to get a primer.
 I recommend [freeCodeCamp](https://www.freecodecamp.org/) as a good place to learn the basics.

 ### New to Web Development?